What Is a Miscarriage?

 A woman has a higher risk of miscarriage if she:

 - Are over age 35

 - Have certain diseases, such as diabetes or thyroid problems

 - Have had three or more miscarriages

-A miscarriage sometimes happens because there is a weakness of the cervix, called a cervical insufficiency, which means the cervix cannot hold the pregnancy.
-A miscarriage from a cervical insufficiency usually occurs in the second trimester.
+Cervical insufficiency.
+A miscarriage sometimes happens when the mother has a weakness of the cervix.
+Doctors call this a cervical insufficiency.
+It means the cervix can’t hold the pregnancy.
+This type of miscarriage usually happens in the second trimester.

 There are usually few symptoms before a miscarriage caused by cervical insufficiency.
-A woman may feel sudden pressure, her "water" may break, and tissue from the fetus and placenta may be expelled without much pain.
-An insufficient cervix can usually be treated with a "circling" stitch in the cervix in the next pregnancy, usually around 12 weeks.
-The stitch holds the cervix closed until it is pulled out around the time of delivery.
-The stitch may also be placed even if there has not been a previous miscarriage if cervical insufficiency is discovered early enough, before a miscarriage does occur.
+You may feel sudden pressure, your water might break, and tissue from the baby and placenta could leave your body without much pain.
+Doctors usually treat an insufficient cervix with a "circling" stitch in the next pregnancy, usually around 12 weeks.
+The stitch holds your cervix closed until the doctor removes it around the time of delivery.
+If you never had a miscarriage but your doctor finds that you have cervical insufficiency they might add the stitch to prevent a miscarriage.